 And it gets worse.
 According to the IRS, once scammers fool personnel into relinquishing employees’ personal details, there’s a second part to the scam — they will request a wire transfer of funds to a specific bank account under the guise of using the money to cover payroll or other company bills.

 In order to protect businesses from tax-related identity theft, the IRS, state tax agencies and tax industry partners are urging employers to educate their payroll, finance and human resources employees about these scams.
-If you’ve received one of these scam emails, forward it to email@example.com with “W2 Scam” in the subject line, and file a complaint with the Internet Crime Complaint Center (IC3), operated by the Federal Bureau of Investigation.
-A number of suspects have been apprehended, thanks to reports from employers.
-Affected employers and companies should also alert the state tax agencies by notifying StateAlert@taxadmin.org.
-For more updates on payroll news, keep up with us on Facebook, LinkedIn, and Twitter.
+If you’ve received one of these scam emails, forward it to firstname.lastname@example.org with “W2 Scam” in the subject line, and file a complaint with the Internet Crime Complaint Center (IC3), operated by the Federal Bureau of Investigation.